 Because our methods of transportation were mostly improvised, we spent a bit more time on the road than you would if you had a car.
 Probably renting a car is a more relaxed way of getting around, although less adventurous and more expensive.

-Day 10: Although there are several interesting things to do in Zagreb, we didn't really like the city because it was a bit too big and unpersonal to our liking, so we didn't mind continuing our trip and travel far away from the capital city.
+- Day 10: Although there are several interesting things to do in Zagreb, we didn't really like the city because it felt too big and unpersonal, so we continued our trip and traveled far away from the capital city.
 Late in the evening, we took the night train to Sarajevo

 Finally, I have to mention that the pictures in this article date back to times when I wasn't really into photography and still borrowed a compact camera from my father for the trip.
-My apologies for the bad quality.
-The photos here don't do justice to these beautiful destinations, so you better hurry and go find out for yourself.
+The photos here don't do justice to these beautiful destinations, so you better go find out for yourself.

 On the map:

 Have you got questions?
 Did you experience something similar?
 Did you notice a mistake?
 Please share!